-In this elective course for juniors and seniors, a variety of speaking, listening, reading, and writing activities will be provided to prepare students for college and career readiness.
+In this course for juniors and seniors, a variety of speaking, listening, reading, and writing activities will be provided to prepare students for college and career readiness.
 To improve reading decoding skills necessary for both college and career readiness, students will practice close reading with poetry, plays, novels, and informational and visual texts by world authors.
 Stress is placed on vocabulary acquisition and writing as necessary for the English curriculum.
 Students in this class are required to show personal growth during an independent project which is evaluated using high school level scoring.
 Upon entrance to this class, students must have read the required summer text announced to all 10th and 11th graders in the spring and which will be used consistently during the first semester.

-College Writing I: Intro to Academic Writing (ENGL 104) (0007CCP)
+College Writing I: Intro to Academic Writing (ENGL 104) (0007CCP) One Semester, 1 Credit Prerequisite: CCP Requirements

 This course introduces students to the writing process, with emphasis on analytical and argumentative essays directed toward a college-level audience.
 The course helps students to express their own ideas in evidence-based prose that aligns with conventional standards of style and usage in college-level academic discourse.
 Students will be required to engage in research of primary and/or secondary scholarly sources, including self-selected and assigned readings.
 Academic documentation styles and their ethical uses are introduced and applied.
+A significant portion of this class's work is individually driven, so the maturity and skill of an already upper level writer and student is vital for success.

-College Writing II: Academic Writing and Research (ENGL 106) (0008CCP)
+College Writing II: Academic Writing and Research (ENGL 106) (0008CCP) One Semester, 1 Credit Prerequisite: CCP Requirements

 This course introduces students to writing processes and prose conventions common to many academic disciplines, and it provides opportunities for students to participate in one or more of the ongoing conversations in particular communities of writers.
 The course emphasizes analytic and persuasive writing based on critical reading of nonfiction prose from both primary sources (such as interviews, surveys, archival research, etc.) and secondary sources including articles/texts found in scholarly databases.
 In addition, non-print texts may be examined and/or composed.
 Two systems of formal documentation, MLA and APA, are covered.
+A significant portion of this class's work is individually driven, so the maturity and skill of an already upper level writer and student is vital for success.